glyphrider/wardtalks.com/content/posts/nix_demo.md

 # Install NixOS via the graphical installer

 Nothing _really_ special; just remember to select Allow Non-Free near the end of the (Calamares) installation wizard.
+It will be easier if the user created is named "demo", otherwise there is a deviation from the script _later on_.
 Choose the graphical desktop you'd like to use.

 # Add a new package to the